fbx-org/.github/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Log, video and screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add flight logs, videos and screenshots to help explain your problem.

 **Version**
 The version of the software/hardware affected by the bug.

-**Log**
-If applicable, add a log file of a session where the problem manifested itself.

 **Additional context**
 Add any other context about the problem here.